Getting Started in Farming: On the Home Farm

 To have a successful arrangement, there has to be a genuine desire by all parties and their families to make it work.
 Everyone should be dedicated and willing to work toward similar business objectives to make the business successful.
 When values and goals appear to differ, care needs to be taken to arrive at a reasonable compromise.
 The ability to compromise is essential.

 There may be times when it seems that an acceptable compromise is impossible.
 For these instances, it is extremely valuable to have a predetermined procedure for arriving at a decision.
-It may mean calling on a third party such as the county extension agent, extension specialist, vocational agricultural teacher, lender, or other mutually respected individual for advice.
+It may mean calling on a third party such as an extension specialist, lender, mediator, ag professional, or other mutually respected individual for advice.
 A plan for facilitating the negotiation process might even be necessary.
 Most of the time the mere fact that such a plan for arbitration exists is sufficient to alleviate the occurrence of the problem.
 If not, you have already agreed upon a mutually acceptable plan for settlement.

 Joint participation in major managerial decisions is a must.
 Typically, the older generation understands the importance of transferring property ownership to the farming heir, but may fail to realize the importance of gradually transferring management.